"October 27th through January 5th: Open Enrollment Period for Spring 2015 Term"

 Congratulations to Brian Feingold whose research was highlighted in MedlinePlus.
 Seo Young Park, biostatistician for the KL2 worked with Brian on this exciting research.
 Brian’s research shows that it may be better for children who need a heart transplant to get one as soon as possible instead of waiting for the perfect match.

 Read more about their work here.

-The Clinical Research Scholars Program (CRSP) is a multidisciplinary career development program that is supported by the Clinical and Translational Science Award (CTSA) through the KL2 mechanism.
+The KL2 Clinical Research Scholars Program (KL2-CRSP) is a multidisciplinary career development program that is supported by the Clinical and Translational Science Award (CTSA) through the K12 mechanism.
 The program prepares scientists from a broad range of disciplines, specialties, and subspecialties for independent careers in clinical or translational research.
-It brings together the collaborative efforts of the University of Pittsburgh schools of the health sciences (the School of Medicine, the Graduate School of Public Health, the School of Dental Medicine, the School of Health and Rehabilitation Sciences, the School of Nursing, and the School of Pharmacy), the many multidisciplinary research centers at the University, and the extensive clinical entities that comprise the University of Pittsburgh Medical Center (UPMC).
+It brings together the collaborative efforts of the University of Pittsburgh schools of the health sciences (the School of Medicine, the Graduate School of Public Health, the School of Dental Medicine, the School of Health and Rehabilitation Sciences, the School of Nursing, and the School of Pharmacy), the many multidisciplinary research centers at the University, and the extensive clinical entities that comprise UPMC.

 "I've learned a LOT!
 I am sure without the KL2 training my applications would not have been as competitive."

 - We will be holding an informational session for all interested applicants to the KL2-CRSP program on Thursday, November 13th, 2014 from 12:00 PM - 1:00 PM in the Parkvale Building, Room 305 A/B.

 - We are now accepting applications for the KL2-CRSP program.
 Click here for important information.
 Application deadline is 4:00 PM on Monday, February 16th, 2015.